Deutsche Bank's options to solve capital dilemma seen to be limited

 The easiest ways to raise cash are via a capital increase and accelerating a job cutting program.
 But analysts and investors say other options, such as asset sales, bonus forfeitures or even a full-blown merger with a rival should be considered.
 "Each of the major initiatives is unattractive, in our view.
 It is simply a question of Deutsche choosing the least bad," Stuart Graham, an analyst at Autonomous Research, said in a note earlier this month.
 Here are the bank's main options:

-CAPITAL INCREASE Shareholders have already authorized Deutsche Bank's management to issue new shares of up to 50 percent of its existing capital.
+Shareholders have already authorized Deutsche Bank's management to issue new shares of up to 50 percent of its existing capital.
 At the bank's current share price it would be able to raise up to 5 billion euros.

 To raise any higher amount - some analysts say Deutsche Bank needs about 10 billion euros to lay the capital issue to rest - it would have to call an extraordinary shareholders meeting, a process which takes more time.
 Investors are loath to subscribe to new shares until the size of the settlement with the DOJ is known.